Pistachio: Towards Synthetic, Balanced, and Long-Form Video Anomaly Benchmarks: Introduction

 \section{Introduction}

-With the increasing deployment of autonomous driving, drone inspection, and large-scale surveillance systems, the ability to automatically detect abnormal events in videos has become indispensable.
-Video Anomaly Detection (VAD) \cite{tian2021weakly,Micorek_2024_CVPR,chen2022mgfn,URDMU_zh} aims to identify behaviors that deviate from expected patterns, ranging from fires and traffic collisions to hazardous human activities.
+With the increasing deployment of autonomous driving, drone inspection, and large-scale surveillance systems, the ability to automatically detect abnormal events in videos has become indispensable.VAD \cite{tian2021weakly,Micorek_2024_CVPR,chen2022mgfn,URDMU_zh} aims to identify deviations from expected patterns, ranging from fires and traffic collisions to hazardous human activities.
 However, despite the steady growth of publicly available VAD datasets, existing benchmarks \cite{Acsintoae_CVPR_2022,zhang2016single,wang2021robust,ramachandra2020street} still fail to effectively and comprehensively evaluate modern VAD systems.
 Their limited diversity, biased anomaly distribution, and insufficient temporal complexity restrict both the reliability of evaluation and the generalization ability of trained models.

 A closer examination reveals that these issues largely stem from how current datasets are sourced and curated. (i) Most videos are collected from the Internet, resulting in a heavy bias toward urban roadways and public streets. (ii) Anomaly types reflect events that most easily gain online visibility, producing severe long-tail distributions—frequent violent incidents but scarce environmental hazards, infrastructure failures, or rare accidents. (iii) The ``normal'' portions of the datasets are overly simplistic, typically featuring walking or light movement, which fails to capture the diversity of ordinary human or environmental activities.
 These weaknesses collectively cause VAD models to overfit to dataset-specific patterns, confuse complex-but-normal behaviors with anomalies, and fail to recognize rare or subtle events.